EuroProofNet/europroofnet.github.io/_pages/WG5/Prague23/admin.md

 - [X] The chair asks the organizer the exact address, the starting and ending dates and times of the meeting, and the daily allowance.
 The daily allowance should cover the cost of an hotel night + the meals + local transport if hotels are far from the meeting place.
 It has to be fixed at the right level so that people get reimbursed of what they need to spend but not too much so that we can invite more people.
 Note that the daily allowance cannot be changed once invitations have been sent.

-- [ ] The organizer gives to the chair the exact address, and the starting and ending dates and times:
+- [X] The organizer gives to the chair the exact address, and the starting and ending dates and times:

     * [X] complete address: Czech Institute of Informatics, Robotics and Cybernetics (CIIRC CTU), Jugoslávských partyzánů 1580/3, 160 00 Dejvice, Prague, Czech Republic
-    * [ ] starting date and time: 18 April 09:00 ?
+    * [X] starting date and time: 18 April 09:00
-    * [ ] ending date and time: 20 April 17:00 ?
+    * [X] ending date and time: 20 April 17:00

 - [X] The organizer checks the prices of accommodations and restaurants around the place of the meeting at the dates of the meeting, and sends to the chair a proposal for the daily allowance.